paradocs/pluto-e-mail/README.md

 Our goal is tips and tricks to make learners and casual users feel a home in a Pluto Notebook.
-Julia is Fantastic, Pluto is Super and we want to make them even Better!
+Julia is Fantastic, Pluto is Super and we want to make the experience even Better!